 S-video, or "separate" video, transmits the chrominance and luminance components using separate wires contained within a single cable.
 The plug on an S-video cable contains four metal pins, plus a plastic guide pin.
 Be careful to line up the plug correctly when you insert it into the jack on the receiver, source or video display.
-See Figure 11.
+See Figure 10.

-Figure 11 - S-Video
+Figure 10 - S-Video

-Component video separates the video signal into three components - one luminance ("Y") and two sub-sampled color signals ("Pb" and "Pr") - that are transmitted using three separate cables.
+Component video separates the video signal into three components - one luminance ("Y") and two subsampled color signals ("Pb" and "Pr") - that are transmitted using three separate cables.
 The "Y" cable is color-coded green, the "Pb" cable is colored blue and the "Pr" cable is colored red.
-See Figure 12.
+See Figure 11.

-Figure 12 - Component Video
+Figure 11 - Component Video

-If it's available on your video display, HDMI is recommended as the best quality connection, followed by component video, S-video and then composite video.
+If it's available on your video display, component video is recommended as the best quality connection, followed by S-video and then composite video.